Quantum interpolating ensemble: Biorthogonal polynomials and average entropies: Applications to Quantum Information Theory

-The degree of entanglement of the subsystems $A$ and $B$ is estimated by entanglement entropies, which are functions of the eigenvalues (entanglement spectrum) of a given ensemble.
+For the quantum bipartite system introduced in Section~\ref{sec:intro}, the degree of entanglement of subsystems $A$ and $B$ is estimated by entanglement entropies, which are functions of the eigenvalues (entanglement spectrum) of a given ensemble.
 Any function that satisfies a list of axioms can be considered as an entanglement entropy.
 In particular, an entropy should monotonically change from the separable state

 to the maximally-entangled state

 A standard one we consider here is quantum purity~\cite{BZ17}